 Requirements for admission to the BSN program are:

-- Proof of current California RN license before beginning of the second term of the RN-to-BSN program (COVID-19 conditional admission as a result of limited availability of NCLEX exam sites).
+- Proof of current California RN license before the second term of the RN-to-BSN program.

-- Grade of C (2.0) or higher for each pre-requisite and other courses required for the major.
+- Grade of C (2.0) or higher for each prerequisite required for the major.

-Applicants may have required courses in progress, as long as the courses are completed before the student begins their first RN to BSN nursing course.
+- Applicants may have required courses in progress to be still eligible for admission to the program.
+However, they must complete all prerequisites before their first RN to BSN nursing course.

 The following prerequisite support courses are required for admission: